 1/2 tablespoon white wine vinegar

-1/4 cup chicken broth or 1/4 cup broth made from chicken broth powder Sea salt cracked black pepper
+1/4 cup chicken broth or 1/4 cup chicken broth powder Sea salt

 Squeeze the lemons into a large bowl and add about 2 quarts of water.
 Trim each artichoke, removing the stem, leaves, and choke and leaving only the bottom.
 As you work, rub newly exposed bits of the artichokes with a lemon half to prevent browning.
 Keep the trimmed artichoke bottoms in the lemon water until you are ready to cook them.
 Put the oil, garlic, peperoncini, and oregano in a high-sided skillet and turn the heat on low.
 Gently warm the oil, cooking until the garlic softens and becomes fragrant, 3 to 5 minutes.